The singular support of sheaves is $\gamma$-coisotropic: Decomposition in the completion of DlcR

 Since $f(x)$ is invertible in $B$, it is not a zero divisor and we have $X\nmid Q$.
 Let us write $P = X^n P'$ with $X\nmid P'$.
 We set $R = X + P'Q$.
 Then $f([R]_{A'}) = f(x)$.
 We claim that $[R]_{A'}$ is invertible, which concludes the proof.
 We have to check that $\langle R, PQ \rangle = k[X]$.
 Let $D$ be a generator of $\langle R, PQ \rangle$.
 Then $D \mid X^nR - PQ = X^{n+1}$.
 Either $X\mid D$, but then $X \mid R$ and finally $X\mid P'Q$ which is false, or $D \in k^\times$ and we are done. \end{proof}

-\begin{prop} Let $\F, \G$ be elements in $D_{lc}(N)$ with coefficients in a field $k$ and having compact supports.
+\begin{prop} We recall that we take coefficients in a field.
+Let $\F, \G$ be elements in $D_{lc}(N)$.
 Assume that that $\gamma_g(\F,\G) = 0$.
-Then $\F \simeq \G$. \end{prop} \begin{Question} Is the Proposition true if we replace the field $k$ by $\mathbb Z$ or more generally a ring ? \end{Question}
+Then $\F \simeq \G$. \end{prop} \begin{Question} Is the Proposition true if we replace the field by $\mathbb Z$ or a more general ring ? \end{Question}